How to Become a Forensic Nurse

 Where Can I Learn More About Forensic Nursing?

 Learn more about forensic nursing by searching the web and talking with nurses currently working in the field.
 You may also want to review copies of forensic nursing textbooks in your local public or nursing school library.

 Helpful websites include:

-Many sources can get you started on your search for forensic nursing positions.
-Many online resources are available including hospital websites, nursing social media pages, and dedicated nursing sites such as our job board.
+Many sources can get you started on your search for forensic nurse jobs.
+Many online resources are available, including hospital websites, nursing social media pages, and dedicated nursing sites such as our job board.

-Many forensic jobs, such as those with a coroners’ or medical examiners’ office, are available through county governments.
-Check your local government employment websites to determine the types of jobs available, and to find out about any openings.
+Many forensic careers, such as those with a coroner’s or medical examiner’s office, are available through county governments.
+Check your local government employment websites to determine the types of forensic nursing jobs available and find openings.

 Forensic nursing is a fascinating and emotionally challenging career path offering a chance to work with a variety of patients, work settings, and skills.
 You can play a vital role by providing compassionate care and bringing criminals to justice.